Quantum circuits¶

-In PennyLane, quantum computations are represented as quantum node objects.
+In PennyLane, quantum computations, which involve the execution of one or more quantum circuits, are represented as quantum node objects.
 A quantum node is used to declare the quantum circuit, and also ties the computation to a specific device that executes it.
-Quantum nodes can be easily created by using the qnode decorator.

 By default, QNodes use the NumPy interface.
 The other PennyLane interfaces are introduced in more detail in the section on interfaces.